Daily Devotional Wednesday Wisdom | April 29, 2026

 Publicly Righteous

-In verse 3, Jesus acknowledges their role as religious leaders and tells the multitude to oberve God’s law they teach, but not to live by their example.
+In verse 3, Jesus acknowledges their role as religious leaders and tells the multitude to observe the word of God they teach, but not to live by their example.
 He warns that they bind men with heavy and grievous burdens.
-The scribes and Pharisees were publicly righteous and taught obedience to God’s commandments, and the elders’ traditions, but didn’t live by them.
+The scribes and Pharisees were publicly righteous and taught obedience to God’s commandments, but didn’t live by them.

 Their goal was to be seen as righteous, not to actually live righteously.
 They looked the part and loved the high regard they received in public spaces and in the synagogue.
 They loved being called Rabbi, but didn’t live up to the title.
 In today’s daily devotional, Jesus taught humility and the fear of the Lord.
 You can’t operate in the kingdom without them.